cwwcww/prusa-mini-bowden-compensation/README.md

 It is known that the effect is very dependent on retraction distance (disappearing completely on low retraction distances even without compensation - for the price of stringing).

 Is is also certain that changing the "external" bowden tube (between extruder and printing head) might change the values, especially if it is of a different diameter.
 The bowden tube also wears out from filament friction, so the compensation values might need tweaking after printing enough filament, especially if it is abrasive.
+There are [reports](https://github.com/prusa3d/Prusa-Firmware-Buddy/issues/2997#issuecomment-1890834775) of bowden tube wearing out dramatically after 8-17kg of high-speed PLA printing.

 ## Something doesn't work as expected?